 Then K.K. joined our table and asked, "What's so funny?
 Can you share the joke with me?"
 Cherry replied, "No, it's nothing," effectively killing the conversation.
 Others began to laugh as well, further isolating K.K., who appeared puzzled.
 "Can someone share the humor with me?" he queried.
 His question elicited more laughter.
 At that moment, I knew I had to act.

 So what would you do in this scenario?
 There are four types of communication styles: direct, initiating, supportive, and analytical.
 Let's say you prefer straightforward communication.
 You might directly tell K.K., "Hey, you have a noticeable body odor.
 Could you shower more often?"
 While this approach may be efficient and effective, it could also offend K.K.

 I prefer to avoid confrontation.
 I'm concerned about the repercussions for K.K.
 He might misinterpret our laughter and think we're making fun of him.
 Worst-case scenario, this could lead to a complaint to Human Resources.
 Using an analytical communication style might not offend K.K., but he could miss the point entirely.
 In that case, the problem remains unresolved.

 Instead, I opt for a proactive and supportive approach.
 First, I schedule a convenient time for a one-on-one conversation with K.K.
 The goal is to create a comfortable space for open dialogue.

 Second, regardless of your communication style, it's crucial to frame the conversation with sincerity.
 I need to be clear, saying, "K.K., I'm bringing this up to find a solution, not to criticize you."
 My intention is to help him out of genuine concern.

-Third, I explain the situation to him politely and use questions to elicit his thoughts.
-“Is this something you’re aware of, K.K.?”
-Is there any medical reasoning for body odour?
-Is there anything we can do to assist you with your hygiene?”
-Allow him to communicate his worries and make his own decisions.
+Third, I politely outline the issue and ask for his perspective.
+"K.K., are you aware of this?
+Is there a medical reason for the body odor?
+Is there anything we can do to help you improve your hygiene?"
+This allows him to express his concerns and make his own choices.